-Over the last 10 years, our data shows that growth investing has convincingly beaten value investing.
-But will things change in 2023 with the lack of cheap financing and stimulus?
+But will things change in 2024 with the lack of cheap financing and stimulus?

 Value Stocks vs. Growth Stocks

-Our research on Value Stock strategies vs. Growth Stock strategies shows a clear difference over 10 years to December 2020.
+Our research on Value Stock strategies vs. Growth Stock strategies shows a clear difference over ten years.
 The S&P 500 has increased a dividend-adjusted 311%, while Berkshire Hathaway has underperformed with a 247% gain, and Berkshire Hathaway’s top 25 holdings have only increased by 204%.

 To compare growth stocks’ performance vs. value stocks, we charted the 10-year gains in the following stocks & indices.